 What is also worth bearing in mind here is that SimpliVity has built each individual element from scratch, so providing your IT engineers are well-versed in SimpliVity software; this may be worth the premium price tag.

 There are a number of reasons why IT directors are migrating to a hyperconverged infrastructure, but the main aim should always be to simplify your data centre environment while improving operational efficiency through a flexible, scalable and centralised approach.

-Reduced maintenance and administrator costs should also be a big draw for any business looking to update their infrastructure.
-The ability to easily scale-out your infrastracture also has its obvious advantages, though it does come at a higher cost than more traditional approaches.
-It’s therefore vital that any business implementing a hyperconverged infrastructure accommodates for its growing business requirements over the following few years.
+Reduced maintenance and administrator costs should also be a big draw for any business looking to update its infrastructure.
+The ability to easily scale out your infrastructure also has its obvious advantages, though it does come at a higher cost than more traditional approaches.
+It’s therefore vital that any business implementing a hyperconverged infrastructure accommodates its growing business requirements over the following few years.

 The vendor you choose for your hyperconverged appliance will ultimately depend on the needs of your business and your ongoing data workload.
 Any savvy IT solutions provider will be able to support you in reviewing your existing infrastructure and future requirements, helping you make a confident, informed decision to enhance your existing infrastructure.